Skip to main content

 11. Prototyping Engineering Solutions – by Mr. Khalfani Monmouth, summer 2023

-12. Using Biodegradable Leaves as Nontoxic Packing Material – By Sanjay Gupta, summer 2023
+12. Using Biodegradable Leaves as Nontoxic Packing Material – By Mr. Sanjay Gupta, summer 2023

 Sponsor